Panhellenic Council is the governing body for Ferris State University's social sororities.

 What else should people know about your meetings?
 Do you only meet once a month?
 Do attendees need to be added to an agenda?
 Is the location hard to find?
 If attendees need ADA accommodations, whom should they contact?

-Panhellenic Council meets weekly and if you would like to make an announcement at a meeting, please contact the President or Advisor.
+Panhellenic Council meets every Wednesday at 7:30pm in the Founder's Room of the University Center.
+If you would like to make an announcement at a meeting, please contact the President, Tess Strasser, or Advisor, Ashley Schulte.
 If you are in need of special accommodations, please contact the President or Advisor at least 72 hours in advance.

 Does your organization have a mission statement, catch phrase, or other marketing description?
 Information provided here may be used in university publications, websites, or other materials.